NoroffFEU/first-year-cross-course-assignment-brief-two/README.md

 #### Content producers
 Aged 25 to 40 and are interested in cinema.
 They enjoy watching interesting and high-quality films.

-#### Content watchers
-Aged 25 to 40 and are interested in cinema.
-They enjoy watching interesting and engaging films.

 ### Unique selling points
 Content watchers: Supporting small filmmakers and discovering interesting films.